TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 18/Leviticus 18.4.md

 ---

-Mine ordinances shall ye do, and my statutes shall ye keep, to walk therein: I am Jehovah your God.
+You shall do my ordinances, and you shall keep my statutes, and walk in them: I am Yahweh your God.